ryancheley/ryancheley.com/content/technology/so-you-want-to-give-a-talk-at-a-conference.md

 If you want to see the repo where the changes were tracked for my presentation it can be found [here](https://github.com/ryancheley/djangocon-us-2023)

+If you want to see my annotated slides, you can find them [here](https://annotated-notes.ryancheley.com/dcus2023/annotated-slides.html)

 ## Time tracking